Table of Contents

 The value of deploying incentive pay plans

-• Separate the company from its competitors with the same jobs.
-Using creative opportunities for workers to earn extra cash can help attract and retain high performers who might be swayed by small increases available elsewhere or need a second job given existing market-based pay levels.
+- Separate the company from its competitors with the same jobs.
+Using creative opportunities for workers to earn extra cash can help attract and retain high performers who might be swayed by small increases available elsewhere or need a second job, given existing market-based pay levels.

-• Incentivize employee production above expected levels.
+- Incentivize employee production above expected levels.
 These can drive employees to put forth more effort, work more efficiently, and work longer hours to achieve the elevated goals.

-• Drive performance in otherwise challenging circumstances.
+- Drive performance in otherwise challenging circumstances.
 Incentive pay can be used to maintain employee performance and productivity levels during business slowdowns, rumored closings or acquisitions, or market downturns.

-• Fund higher levels of compensation than might otherwise be affordable.
+- Fund higher levels of compensation than might otherwise be affordable.
 As incentive pay is not guaranteed, higher revenue or profitability can offset its use.
 Given the lower rates of pay offered to low- or unskilled labor, increased productivity can be used as a basis for paying the best performers higher effective rates of pay.

-• Prioritize employee targets for focus.
-These pay schemes provide the company with a clear and well-defined direction for focusing employee work behaviors.
-They communicate what is most important for employees and can help guide their use of discretionary work time and effort towards specific organizational goals.
+- Prioritize employee targets for focus.
+These pay schemes provide the company with a clear, well-defined direction for shaping employee work behaviors.
+They communicate what is most important to employees and can help guide their discretionary time and effort toward specific organizational goals.

 Of equal importance, incentive pay plans can reinforce the company’s culture and corporate values.
 For example, organizations can develop plans aligned with and promote objectives such as a culture of performance, customer success, teamwork, etc.